myyc/moonies/README.md

 * Page to manage funds: ~~list~~ + form (almost done, inserts missing).
 * ~~Rewrite the whole MongoDB infrastructure using the Persist API.~~ Almost done, I'll refactor it when I'm less drunk.
-* Implement some "dummy data" interface so that other people can check this out.
 * ~~Caching, seriously, what the fuck.~~
 * Separate the foreign gathering function (it's not wise to insert things on refresh).
 * Fix flymake.